Debian deployment

 are two different random.
 Use the command openssl rand -base64 32

-to generate a different random key for this two variables.To get your SSH fingerprints, use these commands :
+to generate a different random key for this two variables.To get your server SSH fingerprints, use these commands as root :

 • For RSA :